 The Bodhisatta was once an ascetic.
 His father was the royal chaplain, and on the day the Bodhisatta was born the sky foretold he would grow up to become the best archer in all of India.
 The prophesy came true, and when he came of age he was hired to serve the king, earning a salary of one thousand coins per day.
 The king’s advisors were offended and suggested the king should not pay him so much without having ever seen him shoot.
 So by beat of drum, the king summoned everyone in the city to come watch the Bodhisatta prove his skill.

 The delighted king wanted to see more, so the Bodhisatta put a plantain at each corner and shot all four with a single arrow, which he called the pierced-circle trick.
 Then he performed ten more tricks that nobody else in the world could do: the arrow-stick, arrow-rope, arrow-plait, arrow-terrace, arrow-pavilion, arrow-wall, arrow-stairs, arrow-tank, arrow-lotus, and arrow-shower.
-After these twelve displays of skill, the Bodhisatta gave nine demonstrations of strength: He shot arrows that pierced through a plank of fig-wood twenty centimeters thick; a plank of asana-wood ten centimeters thick; a copper plate five centimeters thick; an iron plate two and a half centimeters thick; a hundred boards joined together; a wagon full of straw, sand, and planks from the front; then again the same wagon from the back; two hundred meters of water; and four hundred meters of earth.
+After these twelve displays of skill, the Bodhisatta gave nine demonstrations of strength: he shot arrows that pierced through a plank of fig wood twenty centimeters thick; a plank of asana wood ten centimeters thick; a copper plate five centimeters thick; an iron plate two and a half centimeters thick; a hundred boards joined together; a wagon full of straw, sand, and planks from the front; then again the same wagon from the back; two hundred meters of water; and four hundred meters of earth.
 At sunset he finished his exhibition by piercing a hair from two hundred meters.
 The king rewarded the Bodhisatta with one hundred thousand coins and promised to appoint him commander-in-chief, but because it was late, they would do the ceremony the next day.

 That night the Bodhisatta pondered his life and decided that power, a family, and wealth would cause him too much temptation and lead him on a path to hell, so he snuck off to a forest and became an ascetic.
-When Indra, king of the gods, saw this he sent Vissakamma, heaven’s chief builder, to construct a monastery for the Bodhisatta and the multitude he knew would soon follow him.
-There the Bodhisatta lived on roots, berries, and other foods he gathered in the forest and soon developed the eight attainments and five faculties.
+When Indra, king of the gods, saw this, he sent Vissakamma, heaven’s chief builder, to construct a monastery for the Bodhisatta and the multitude he knew would soon follow him.
+There the Bodhisatta lived on roots, berries, and other foods he gathered in the forest and soon developed the eight attainments and five supernatural faculties.

 As time went on, word about the Bodhisatta spread and thousands more came to live the ascetic life alongside him.
 The monastery became overcrowded, so he sent six of his best students (a seventh stayed behind with him), each with a company of ascetics, out to settle in other places.
 One of these, Kisavaccha, settled in a king’s royal park outside the palace.

 A formerly respected courtesan of the king in whose park Kisavaccha settled had just been fired, and she was very disappointed.
 Seeing Kisavaccha in the park, she assumed he was cursed with bad luck and thought she could use him to get rid of hers.
-So she spat a toothpick and a blob of phlegm into his matted hair and then went to bathe.
+She spat a toothpick and a blob of phlegm into his matted hair and then went to bathe.
 Soon after, the king reconsidered and gave her back her job.
 She was convinced this was a result of her little ritual with the ascetic, and when the king later sacked his chaplain, she told him what to do to get his job back.
 He followed her advice exactly, and soon after was reinstated.

-When there was a rebellion in the border region, the chaplain recommended the king get rid of any bad luck before the battle by spitting in Kisavaccha’s hair, and he took the entire army to do so.
+When there was a rebellion in a border region, the chaplain recommended the king get rid of any bad luck before the battle by spitting in Kisavaccha’s hair, and he took the entire army to do so.
 The commander-in-chief came to the park last, but he removed the toothpicks from Kisavaccha’s hair and helped him wash.
 He asked Kisavaccha what was going to happen to the king because of his bad behavior.
 Kisavaccha said that while he harbored no anger, the gods were furious about people disrespecting an ascetic and the entire kingdom would be destroyed in seven days.
 The commander-in-chief warned the king and then fled with his family.
-Kisavaccha also left, but as a result of the abuse he died soon after he returned to the Bodhisatta’s monastery.
+Kisavaccha also left, but as a result of the abuse, he died soon after he returned to the Bodhisatta’s monastery.
 People came from far and wide for his funeral and flowers fell from heaven during the cremation.

 The king didn’t believe the prediction of impending doom and went off to battle, successfully defeating the rebels.
 Then the gods made it rain, and a flood washed away all the dead bodies.
 The rain changed to flowers, and then to coins and golden jewelry and everyone was happy.
 Then the rain became all manner of blazing weapons and people were cut up piecemeal.
 The weapons were followed by burning embers, blazing mountain peaks, and fine sand, leaving the whole kingdom in utter destruction.